AXJAS/budgie-extras/budgie_visualspace/README.md

 This is the test version of the dynamic workspaces backgrounder and the visualizer.
+All files should be in one and the same directory.

-# To run
+- The backgrounder (dynamic_spaces) needs to run in the background separately.
-The backgrounder (dynamic_spaces) needs to run in the background separately.
-Subsequently, edit the shortcuts Control_L + Alt + left/right to run the space_switcher with the arguments next or prev (= next/previous).
+- Subsequently, edit the shortcuts Control_L + Alt + left/right to run the space_switcher with the arguments next or prev (= next/previous).

-# Comments
+# Behaviour
-When space_switcher is called a single time, it calls visualspace, which terminates after 0.8 (I believe) seconds, unless within .8 second space_switcher is called a second time.
-It then assumes user is "on tour" through the workspaces and then waits for key release (Ctrl/Alt).
+When space_switcher is called with a keypress, immediately released, the navigator shows on the new workspace and immediately terminates itself (within 0.4 sec) (more or less similar to how Unity behaves)

-After termination, the visualspace sets a time out for new calls of .2 seconds (creating a trigger file for space_switcher), to prevent mutter to crash.
+If called, keeping Ctrl + Alt pressed, the navigator terminates on key release Ctrl/Alt event.
+While keeping pressed left/right arrow will browse through the workspaces.

-Seems a complicated setup, but it seems to work as a workaround for what seems to be a mutter bug.
+The space switcher can be used with or without the backgrounder.
+If called with, it adds a workspace at the end of the row if necessary.
+Once per 5 seconds, unused workspaces are cleaned up.